T-commerce: "Television" or "Tablet"?

-An alternative reading of T-Commerce expands the "T" to tablet which would – owing to the fact that tablet computers are predominantly mobile devices -then belong to the realm of mobile commerce.
+An alternative reading of T-Commerce expands the "T" to tablet which would – as tablet computers are predominantly mobile devices -then belong to the realm of mobile commerce.
 Irrespective of the interpretation of the "T", the extra value of the marketing channel lies in the direct interactivity the devices offer.

 Examples

 Interactive television with pre-built-in T-commerce app that allows buying online through the television remote control was introduced by Samsung in 2012/13.

 H&M was one of the first companies to air a commercial with t-commerce enabled during the Super Bowl in 2014.